-- 1. This Order may be reopened to address any changes in state statutes, regulations, plans, or policies that would affect the water quality requirements for the discharges, including, but not limited to, the Central Valley Water Board Water Quality Control Plan for the Sacramento River and San Joaquin River Basins and Water Quality Control Plan for the Tulare Lake Basin (Basin Plans). - 2.
+- 1. This Order may be reopened to address any changes in state statutes, regulations, plans, or policies that would affect the water quality requirements for the discharges, including, but not limited to, the Basin Plan. - 2.
 On 31 May 2018, the Central Valley Water Board adopted the Salt and Nitrate Control Program.
 The State Water Resources Control Board approved the Salt and Nitrate Control Program on 16 October 2019.
 The effective date of the Salt and Nitrate Control Program is 17 January 2020, the Notice of Decision Filing date following OAL Approval.
 For those components subject to USEPA approval, the effective date is 2 November 2020, the date of USEPA Approval.
 On 10 December 2020, the Central Valley Water Board adopted revisions to the Salt and Nitrate Control Program.
 The State Water Resources Control Board is currently considering approval of the revisions, and the revisions will be effective upon OAL approval and USEPA approval as necessary.
 Should the Central Valley Water Board approve additional amendments to the Salt and Nitrate Control Program and as the Salt and Nitrate Control Program is implemented, the Central Valley Water Board may find it necessary to modify the requirements of this Order to ensure the goals of the Salt and Nitrate Control Program are met. - 3.
-The filing of a request by the Third-Party on behalf of its Members for modification, revocation and re-issuance, or termination of the Order, or notification of planned changes or anticipated noncompliance, does not stay any condition of the Order. - 4.
-The Third-Party, on behalf of its Members, shall provide to the Executive Officer any information which the Executive Officer may request to determine whether cause exists for modifying, revoking and re-issuing, or terminating the Order, or to determine compliance with the requirements of this Order that apply directly to the Third-Party.
-Members shall provide to the Executive Officer, any information which the Executive Officer may request to determine whether cause exists for modifying, revoking and reissuing, or terminating the Order as applied to the individual Member, or to determine compliance with the provisions of this Order that apply directly to the Member.
+The filing of a request by the Steering Committee on behalf of itself or of its Members for modification, revocation and re-issuance, or termination of the Order, or notification of planned changes or anticipated noncompliance, does not stay any condition of the Order. - 4.
+The Steering Committee, on behalf of its Members, shall provide to the Executive Officer any information which the Executive Officer may request to determine whether cause exists for modifying, revoking and re-issuing, or terminating the Order, or to determine compliance with the requirements of this Order that apply directly to the Steering Committee.
+Members shall provide to the Executive Officer, any information which the Executive Officer may request to determine whether cause exists for modifying, revoking and re-issuing, or terminating the Order as applied to the individual Member, or to determine compliance with the provisions of this Order that apply directly to the Member.